technomalogical/cony/README.markdown

 Introduction
 ------------

-Smart bookmarks is a fast way to retrive information from the web.
+Smart bookmarks are a fast way to retrive information from the web.
-For example, you could write a `w smart bookmarks` in the browser's location bar and it will open a Wikipedia article about [smart bookmarks][smart-bm].
+For example, you could type `w smart bookmarks` in the browser's location bar and it will open the Wikipedia article about [smart bookmarks][smart-bm].

-If you use more than one browser or device, then you are in trouble, because you have to sync the browsers settings releated to smart bookmarks.
+If you use more than one browser or device, then you are in trouble, because you have to sync the smart bookmarks of the various browsers.

-Cony not only solves this problem, creating one place were you store you smart bookmarks, but also, it makes your bookmarks MUCH MUCH SMARTER.
+Cony not only solves this problem, creating one place were you store your smart bookmarks, but also, it makes your bookmarks **much** **much** **smarter**.

 For example, you could create this bookmark which will choose the text translation mode depending on language: